How cold is Everest Base Camp in November? – Weather, Temperature, Travel Tips

 • Primroses – Primroses are small, delicate flowers that bloom in various colors such as yellow, pink, and purple.
 They can be found on the lower altitudes of the trek and add a colorful charm to the landscape.

-• Mosses – The Himalayan region is home to a variety of mosses, which can be seen growing on rocks and trees along the trekking route.
+• Mosses – A variety of mosses thrive in the Himalayan region, and you can observe them growing on rocks and trees along the trekking route.

-• Junipers – Junipers are a type of evergreen tree that grows in the Himalayas, and their leaves and berries are used in various medicinal and culinary applications.
+• Junipers – Junipers grow in the Himalayas, and people use their leaves and berries in various medicinal and culinary applications.

 • Himalayan Blueberries – The Himalayan Blueberry is a sweet and juicy fruit that grows in the region during November.
 These berries are a great source of antioxidants and vitamins.